From dinosaurs to jigsaws - events to keep the kids busy this summer

 Feast on vegetables, fruit and flowers

 Saturday, August 12: Kirklees Summer Show, Greenhead Park: See displays of spectacular home-grown fruit, flowers and vegetables as well as handicrafts.
-Keen growers and crafters can enter one of the many classes, and activities for children are planned.
+Keen growers and crafters can enter one of the many classes.
+Activities for children are planned.
 Doors open at 12.30pm and close at 5pm.
 There will be an award ceremony at 4.30pm.

 Do your bit for the environment